-REVISING BMPs AND THE SWMP
+• REVISING BMPs AND THE SWMP

 The implemented BMPs will need to be modified and maintained regularly to adapt to changing site conditions and to ensure that all potential stormwater pollutants are properly managed.
 The BMPs and pollutant sources must be reviewed on an ongoing basis by the Qualified Stormwater Manager (QSM) as assigned by the Permit.
 With any construction project, special attention must be paid to construction phasing and therefore revisions to the SWMP to include any additional or modification to the BMPs and SWMP report.
-The SWMP must be modified or amended to accurately reflect the field conditions by the QSM.
-These amendments should be made as redlines and amendment logs to the SWMP kept physically on-site.
+The SWMP must be modified or amended to accurately reflect the field conditions.
+The QSM is responsible for all revisions and shall maintain a record of all amendments including identification of the changes and dates.
+Record of any changes may be "redlines" to the SWMP with and amendment log.
 Examples include - but are not limited to - removal of BMPs, identification of new potential pollutant procedures, and changes to information provided in the site map/overlot grading plan.
 SWMP revisions must be made prior to changes in site conditions.
 The SWMP should be viewed as a "living document" throughout the lifetime of the project.